 The heart of American history in Michigan is hidden in Dearborn, MI, just outside Detroit.
-Now living history museums have a bit of a reputation, and we know about it.
-They can sometimes be boring, especially to those between the ages of 10 and 30.
-But this one, it’s anything but boring.
+Now, living history museums have a bit of a reputation, and we know about it.
+They can sometimes be boring, especially for those aged 10 to 30.
+But this one is anything but boring.
 Greenfield Village, part of the renowned Henry Ford Museum of American Innovation, delivers an immersive experience that blends storytelling, interactive exhibits, and wide-open space in a way that works beautifully for a diversity of families.
+This is not a quick museum stop.
+This is a whole-day destination, and arguably one of the best ways to experience early America in the United States.
+It’s one of those rare places where kids learn a whole lot, without even realizing it.

 NO TIME TO ENJOY THIS ARTICLE NOW?
 PIN IT OR BOOKMARK IT FOR LATER!